Seneca-ICTOER/OPS445/docs/A-Labs/lab1.md

 We will demonstrate the steps for setting up a Fedora Virtual Machine with Visual Studio Code installed.
 A [short video](https://youtu.be/Zxt2BKq-vIw) is available to walk you through the process.

    - Install Virtual Machine Software such as VMWare Workstation.
-   - Download the Fedora Workstation ISO file from The Fedora Website.
+   - Download the Fedora Workstation ISO file from [The Fedora Website](https://download.fedoraproject.org/pub/fedora/linux/releases/34/Workstation/x86_64/iso/Fedora-Workstation-Live-x86_64-34-1.2.iso).
    - Use the steps you've already learned to create a new virtual machine from this ISO file.
 Your virtual machine should have 20GB of hard drive space, and you can leave all other hardware specs as default.
    - Start up your virtual machine, and at the graphical start menu select 'Install Fedora on your computer.'
    - Your installer will now be displayed.
 Set the correct timezone, and click on the 'Installation Destination' button under 'System'.
 Click the 'Done' button in the top-left to accept the automatic storage configuration.
    - Allow the installation to complete.
 Click the 'Finish Installation' button when it appears, and then reboot your machine.
-   - When the Virtual Machine has rebooted, you should see a welcome screen along with some more configuration options.
-Disable Location, as this seems to cause crashes when running as a VM.
+   - When the Virtual Machine has rebooted, you should see a welcome screen along with some more configuration options. **Disable Location**, as this seems to cause crashes when running as a VM.
 Skip the step to connect online accounts.
    - Enter your name, and a password.
 Don't forget this password, as you will need it to become root.

 #### Verify Python